MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/add-signin-code/getting-xsapi-to-sign-in.md

 }
 ```

-## Basic Sign-In/Sign-Out
+## Sign-in silently

 Now that Xbox Live is initialized, set up the Sign-In and Sign-Out functionality, as follows.

-### Sign-In Silently

-To begin, let's start with adding in functionality for signing-in silently.
+Start by adding in functionality for signing-in silently.

 1. Add the following `XAL_TrySignInUserSilently` function, which should be called when your game starts up, to auto sign-in the previously logged-in user.
    This function wraps the async call `XalTryAddDefaultUserSilentlyAsync`.